-The CAIS extract may be taken at a time to suit the contributor but should be at a time when the data will reflect an up to date picture of the accounts most accurately.
+The CAIS extract may be taken at a time to suit the contributor but should be at a time when the data will reflect an up-to-date picture of the accounts most accurately.
 Future updates will then be expected at the same point in subsequent months.
+As part of the testing and set up process, the date of the submissions should be discussed and agreed with Experian.